sogelink-research/ctod/README.md

 - **resamplingMethod** : Resampling method for COG: 'nearest', 'bilinear', 'cubic', 'cubic_spline', 'lanczos', 'average', 'mode', 'gauss', 'rms'.
 Default 'bilinear'
 - **cog** (required): Path or URL to COG file.
 - **ignoreCache** : Set to true to prevent loading tiles from the cache.
 Default (False)
+- **meshingMethod**: The Meshing method to use: 'grid', 'delatin'

+#### Parameters for meshing method: grid

+- **defaultGridSize**: The default grid size (amount of rows/cols) to use if there is no specific zoomGridSizes defined for a requested tile, Default (20)
+- **zoomGridSizes**: Per level defined grid size, when requested zoom for tile not specified use defaultGridSize.
+Default ({"15": 25, "16": 25, "17": 30, "18": 35, "19": 35, "20": 35, "21": 35, "22": 35})

 #### Example